Jamesville, North Carolina

 Jamesville is a town in Martin County, North Carolina, United States.
-The population was 491 at the 2010 census.
+The population was 424 at the 2020 census, down from 491 in 2010.

 Geography

+Jamesville is in eastern Martin County, bordered to the north by the Roanoke River, which forms the Bertie County line.
+U.S. Route 64 passes through the south side of town, leading west 10 mi to Williamston, the Martin county seat, and east the same distance to Plymouth.

-According to the United States Census Bureau, the town has a total area of 1.46 sqmi, all land.
+According to the U.S. Census Bureau, the town has a total area of 1.46 sqmi, all land.